Ryanluoxu/optimumDemo/README.md

 # READ ME

-This is the project folder of Optimum Demo by `Amit Paul`
+This is the project folder of Optimum Demo given by `Amit Paul`